Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 Rules for child support in Republic County

 The parents’ decision to get divorced should not compromise the child’s education and support.
-For this purpose, Kansas courts follow the Kansas child support guidelines adopted by the Supreme Court pursuant to the Kan.
+For this purpose, a Republic County court follows the Kansas child support guidelines adopted by the Supreme Court pursuant to the Kan.
 Stat.
 Ann.
 20-165.

 Following the idea that a child should get as much financial support from both parents as if they are not divorced, Kansas child support guidelines use the Income Shares Model when estimating the amount of potential support to be paid by both parents divided proportionally between the parents according to each parent's income.
 For this, each parent submits a Kansas child support worksheet.
 Typically, the parent who earns more pays more in child support, regardless of whether he or she is a custodial or non-custodial parent.